 You will need to have a bank account for your Universal Credit payment to be made.
 Guidance on basic bank accounts can be found below:

 You will be expected to make your Universal Credit (UC) claim online by visiting the GOV UK website.

 Anyone claiming UC will have to sign a claimant commitment.
-This will ensure claimants look for at least 35 hours of work a week.
+This will ensure claimants look for at least 35 hours of work a week, depending on their circumstances.

-If you have an enquiry about Universal Credit, send a message to the Benefits Team
+If you have an enquiry about benefits, send a message to the Benefits Team